scbizu/Astral/readme.md

 * Sayhi
 * PY

-The design is inspired by [wechat-go](https://github.com/songtianyi/wechat-go)
+The design is inspired by [wechat-go](https://github.com/songtianyi/wechat-go)

 [@Astral](https://t.me/AstralAwesomeBot) in Telegram to get more information